-We show in our empirical results in Section 5 the importance of including aggregates of identifiers.
-The following discussion is a somewhat formal analysis of the special properties of identifiers and why aggregates of identifiers and in particular additive distances like cosine can achieve such performance improvements.
+We show in our empirical results in Section 4 the importance of including aggregates of identifiers.
+The following discussion is an analysis of the special properties of identifiers and why aggregates of identifiers and in particular additive distances like cosine can achieve such performance improvements.

-We defined identifiers as categorical attributes with a high cardinality.
+Identifiers are categorical attributes with high cardinality.
 In our example problem we have two such attributes: CID, the identifier of customers, and ISBN, the identifier of books.
-Considering the task of classifying customers based on the target table T_t clearly calls for the removal of the unique CID attribute prior to model induction, because it cannot generalize.
-However, the identifiers of related objects may be highly predictive out-of-sample (e.g., anybody who has met with Bin Laden is very likely to be in involved in terrorist activity), because they are shared across multiple target cases that are related to the same objects (e.g., customers who bought the same book).
-The corresponding increase in the effective number of appearances of the related-object identifier attribute T{kj} , such as ISBN, allows the estimation of class-conditional probabilities $P(t{kj}|c)$.
+The task of classifying customers based on the target table T clearly calls for the removal of the unique CID attribute prior to model induction, because it cannot generalize.
+However, the identifiers of related objects may be predictive out-of-sample.
+For example, buying Jacques Pépin's latest book may increase the estimated likelihood that the customer would join a cookbook club; in a different domain, calling from a particular cell site (location) may greatly increase the likelihood of fraud.
+Such identifiers may be shared across multiple target cases that are related to the same objects (e.g., customers who bought the same book).
+The corresponding increase in the effective number of appearances of the related-object identifier attribute R.j, such as ISBN, allows the estimation of class-conditional probabilities P(r.j|c).